-Under the Proposed Action, there would be ongoing maintenance and repairs to the Causeway Bridge during its 75-year lifespan.
+Under the Proposed Action, there would be ongoing maintenance and repairs to the Causeway Bridge during its 75-year lifespan and to the utility lines, as needed.
 These activities could impact surface waters through the transport of sediments, some of which may carry contaminants.
 With implementation of ESC controls and stormwater collection BMPs similar to those for construction and demolition, these adverse impacts would be short-term and minor.